Breeds, Horns, and No Horns

 The registration numbers include the breeder’s Flock Identification Code; birth month and year of each sheep; and the BBSAI number assigned to each sheep.
 Each ram registration number will include a suffix, either a “BB” for polled stock or “AB” for horned stock.
 Here’s an example:

-CCR = breeder’s Flock Identification Code (this one is for member Charles C. Reme)
+CCR = breeder’s 3-character BBSAI Flock Identification Code

 05 = month of birth (May)